Smart car hardware manufacturer

 Cyber Command's visualization capabilities enabled security operators to instantly identify the subnets and systems where the requests were coming from in real-time.
 This helped confirm eective mitigation as they could see where DNS requests stopped and which systems were still generating them, ensuring there were no blind spots in security operations.

 Cyber Command integrates with Neural-X, Sangfor’s Threat Intelligence engine, that provides multi-dimensional threat Indicators of Compromise (IOCs).
 Based on the IOCs, the IR Team discovered that the malicious domains being requested were registered to a specific threat actor group and with a command & control site.
-The company was breached multiple times by the threat actors, and most likely had been compromised into becoming a botnet controlled by group.
+The company was breached multiple times by the threat actors, and most likely had been compromised into becoming a botnet controlled by the group.

 As today's cyber threats become more complex and targeted, security operations teams need to change their mindset from trying to prevent all attacks and threats to assuming the threat is already there.

-Cyber Command has unmatched security detection capabilities including 800+ AI detection models, relevant and actionable TI, rule-base network detection capabilities (which pure NDR vendors lack), and continuous monitoring of east-west and north-south trac on the network.
+Cyber Command has unmatched security detection capabilities including 800+ AI detection models, relevant and actionable TI, rule-base network detection capabilities (which pure NDR vendors lack), and continuous monitoring of east-west and north-south traffic on the network.
 Cyber Command’s built-in threat analysis and threat hunting modeling greatly reduces the mean time to identify (MTTI) breaches allowing faster mean time to resolving (MTTR) or mitigating cyber threats before they can cause irreparable damage to the business

 "Among the security products I've purchased, Cyber Command is a tool that really does consistently detect